 Oh HEY!
 The cookie monster is back.
 Did you miss me?

-- All purpose flour: The one and only!
+- All purpose flour: The one and only for soft cookies!
 Whole wheat pastry flour will also work.
 I also tested them with this gluten free flour and they were delish.

 - Old-fashioned oats: Texture heaven.

 - Brown sugar: For extra moisture and chew factor!
-I haven't tried with coconut sugar but that should work, too.
+I tested these with coconut sugar and it works, but I prefer the brown sugar flavor most.

 Can I freeze the dough and bake later?